 $130 to $160, normally $145.
 This is very inexpensive for selvedge denim and one of the biggest pros for the brand.

 Naked & Famous Left Hand Twill Pros & Cons

 - Sanforized, so it’s easier to find a fit in store

 - Stretches a lot between washes

-- Accrued quite a few loose threads after just a couple of months
+- Accrued some loose threads after a couple of months

 - Fades more vertically

 Thanks to contributor Humphrey Tsui for his assistance with this piece.